 Family Fun Directory of Things To Do with Kids:

-Besides the obvious reason to visit -- 53-foot waterfall, Minnehaha Regional Park is the home to several historical sites.
+Besides the obvious reason to visit -- 53-foot waterfall -- Minnehaha Regional Park is the home to several historical sites.
 There are lovely paths that overlook the falls and meander close to them.
-It is also has a family-friendly outdoor dining spot that's fun in pleasant weather and a free 9-hold disc golf course.
+It is also has a family-friendly outdoor dining spot - Wabun Picnic Area -- that's fun in pleasant weather and a free 9-hole disc golf course.

 Wabun Picnic Area & Pool